SimpleXiaohu/script_work/README.md

-# ostrich_aratha_expose_comp
+# gen_re_testcase

-Compare Aratha and Expose to exploit the advantage of ostrich.
+Generate regular expression to test whether the sematic of ostrich is consistent with ECMA6.